 "Women in Tennessee are in the middle of a health crisis.
 What are YOU going to do?"

-Dr. Stephaine Walker's call to action followed the launch of the 2011 TN Women's Health Report Card, which showed some clear areas of progress since the 2009 snapshot of women's health in our state, but also a number of areas in which there is still significant work to be done.
-While we are getting more mammograms and have significantly decreased our rates of colorectal cancer, 18.4% of us – or almost 1 in 5 – smoked while we were pregnant, and 1 in 3 of us are obese.
-African American women experience striking disparities in rates of breast cancer, STD contraction, and infant mortality rate.
+Dr. Stephaine Walker's call to action followed the launch of the TN Women's Health Report Card, which showed some clear areas of progress since the previous snapshot of women's health in our state, but also a number of areas in which there is still significant work to be done.
+While we are getting more mammograms and have significantly decreased our rates of breast and lung cancers, for example, cervical cancer rates have increased, and 42% of Tennessee's women have high blood pressure.
+Almost 1 in 5 of us smoked while we were pregnant, and 1 in 3 of us are obese.
+African American women experience striking disparities in rates of breast cancer, STD contraction, and infant mortality.

 In Tennessee, gang presence has been on the rise since the late 1980s and early 1990s, when gangs first made a concerted push into the state.
 Since 2011, police have identified at least 5,000 gang members in Davidson County, and gang-related crimes have increased by 25%.
 Meanwhile, cities with 50,000 or fewer inhabitants have seen gang-related crimes triple in frequency nationally since 2005.